-- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, wastewater septic systems, agricultural livestock operations and wildlife. - Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming.
+- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, wastewater septic systems, agricultural livestock operations and wildlife. - Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses. - Organic chemical contaminants, including synthetic and volatile organic chemicals which are byproducts of

-- Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses. - Organic chemical contaminants, including synthetic and volatile organic chemicals which are byproducts of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic systems. - Radioactive contaminants, which occur naturally or might be the result of oil and gas production, and mining activities. - Lead contaminants.
-If present, elevated levels of lead can cause serious health problems, especially for pregnant women and children.
+- industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic systems. - Radioactive contaminants, which occur naturally or might be the result of oil and gas production, and mining activities. - Lead contaminants.
+If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 Laie Water Company is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
-If you are concerned about lead in your water, you may wish to have your water tested by a private laboratory that has been certified by the State Department of Health.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at http://www.epa.gov/safewater/lead.
+Using a filter, certified by an American National Standards Institute accredited certifier to reduce lead, is effective in reducing lead exposures.
+Follow the instructions provided with the filter to ensure the filter is used properly.
+Use only cold water for drinking, cooking, and making baby formula.
+Boiling water does not remove lead from water.
+Before using tap water for drinking, cooking, or making baby formula, flush your pipes for several minutes.
+You can do this by running your tap, taking a shower, doing laundry or a load of dishes.
+If you have lead service line or galvanized requiring replacement service line, you may need to flush your pipes for a longer period If you are concerned about lead in your water, you may wish to have your water tested.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead. . - Lead Service Line Survey information is available upon email or phone request to Laie Water Company.
+Please include your address and contact information on your request.
+Our system has no records of any lead service lines and none were any found in a full inspection of all water service lines in our system.